PokemonGoMap/RocketMap/docs/extras/faq.md

 There is a list [here](https://rocketmap.readthedocs.io/en/develop/extras/commandline.html) or a more up to date list can be found by running ./runserver.py -h

-## Woah I added a ton of cool stuff and now my command line is massive
+## Woah I added a ton of cool stuff and now my command line is massive, any way to shorten it?

 It is a lot simplier to use a [config file] (https://rocketmap.readthedocs.io/en/develop/extras/configuration-files.html)

 ## Can I scan for free or do I need to pay for a hash key?

-You can use the the free api (0.45) but be aware that api is old and it is easy to be spotted and flagged for captcha or bans.
+You can use the the free api but be aware that using an api that is older than the game currently uses is easy for Niantic to see that you are not using the game client.
+This can get your accounts flagged for increased captcha rate or even account bans.
 Using a [hash key](https://hashing.pogodev.org/) uses the latest api and reduces captchas or removes them almost completely.

 ## Is there anything I can do to lower captchas on either api version?

-Yes, you can level your workers to level two(spin a single pokéstop manually), this reduces captchas a lot. you may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.
+Yes, you can level your workers to level two (spin a single pokéstop manually), this reduces captchas a lot. you may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.

 ## How many workers do I need?

-There is no simple answer to this really, it all depends on your -st and more importantly how spawn dense that location is.
+There is no simple answer to this, it all depends on your -st and more importantly how spawn dense that location is.
-For a rough guide you can use formula at the bottom of this page.
+For a rough guide you can use the formulas at the bottom of this page.

-## example.py isn't working right
+## example.py isn't working right!

 10/10 would run again

-# Lets get technical
+# Lets get technical!

 ## I have problems with my database because......

-RocketMap uses SQLite as default, this is really basic and not fit for realtime use.
-Please consider swapping to use something like [MySQL] (https://rocketmap.readthedocs.io/en/develop/extras/mysql.html)
+RocketMap uses SQLite which doesn't support real concurrency, so you're limited directly by the read/write speed of your drive and you're hoping that nothing happens concurrently (otherwise it breaks).

+Higher threads or extra workers = increased odds of SQLite locking up. sqlite also has a very low limit of number of variables that can be used in a single query, which breaks support for medium or large sized maps.

+You need [MySQL] (https://rocketmap.readthedocs.io/en/develop/extras/mysql.html) if you want a proper database.

 ## How do I setup port forwarding?